kavezo/ZipZap/README.md

 ### On the computer: installation and running

-On Windows, if you have Python 3 installed (it *may* need to be Python 3.8), you can just run startServer.bat.
+On Windows, if you have Python 3.8 installed, you can just run startServer.bat.
 You can close the browser window that pops up but not the command line.

 1. Make sure you have python3, either in a separate env (recommended because system-wide Python dependency graphs are